maxbes201/Graduation-project-Ethernet-APL/README.md

 # STM32 Modbus RTU over TCP Bridge

 This project implements a **Modbus RTU over TCP bridge** using an **STM32F407 Discovery Board**.
-It acts as a TCP client that receives Modbus TCP messages, forwards them over RS485 as Modbus RTU, and returns the RTU response back over TCP.
+It acts as a TCP client that receives Modbus RTU messages encapsulated in Ethernet frames, forwards them over RS485 as Modbus RTU, and returns the RTU response back over TCP.

 ---